syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Behaviour-Settings.md

 documentation: ug
 ---

-## Behaviour Settings
+# Behaviour Settings

 The following are some miscellaneous properties that helps you to change the behaviour of ListBox control.

-### Target ID
+## Target ID

 You can append a list with ListBox by using targetId property.
-Define a &lt;ul&gt;, &lt; li&gt; tag that you want to display on ListBox and then set the id of parent &lt;ul&gt; tag to targetId property.
+Define a <ul>, < li> tag that you want to display on ListBox and then set the id of parent <ul> tag to targetId property.
 And its data type is string.

 The following steps explains you the configuration of targetID property in ListBox.